andrewh0/kiosk/README.md

 yarn start
 ```

-In a separate terminal , start the webpack server by navigating to the `client` folder:
+In a separate terminal, start the webpack server by navigating to the `client` folder:
 ```
 cd client
 yarn start